Marchmont: History

+Marchmont was named after the 5th Earl of Marchmont, Hugh Hume Campbell, whose title in turn derives from the hill on which Roxburgh Castle was built.
+The name is Brittonic and probably means “the hill-pasture for horses”.

-The area was developed as a planned middle-class suburb by Sir George Warrender, the owner of Bruntsfield House and the surrounding estate (which was also known as the Warrender Park) in the middle of the 19th century.
+The area was developed as a planned middle-class suburb by Sir George Warrender (the son-in-law of Hugh Hume Campbell), who owned Bruntsfield House and the surrounding estate (which was also known as the Warrender Park) in the middle of the 19th century.
 This was at a time of rapid population growth in Edinburgh, stimulating a significant increase in the demand for housing.
 The original feuing plan laid out by architect David Bryce in 1869 called for mainly terraced villas, with a number of large, detached villas on Marchmont Road.
 However, this was superseded by a more comprehensive plan prepared by the firm of John Watherston & Sons.
 This proposed that all buildings were to be four- or five-storey tenements, some with commercial premises on the ground floor frontages.

 Most of the buildings were completed in the 1870s and 1880s.
 The first tenements to go up were mostly in pink sandstone in the Scots Baronial style; these are by architects such as Edward Calvert.
 The later buildings, which were often in blonde sandstone and in a plainer, more uniform style, include works by Hippolyte Blanc, John Charles Hay and Thomas P. Marwick.
 Key buildings such as churches are mainly by the then city architect, Robert Morham.

 Originally, the area was not allowed to have any premises selling alcohol, although that is no longer the case.